raymondlesley/HotTubTimeMachine/README.md

-It has grown from a proof-of-concept (which initially could only successfully log in) and now boasts a state logger: tub_log.py and tbu controls for pump on/off, heat on/off, etc.: tub_control.py
+It has grown from a proof-of-concept (which initially could only successfully log in) and now boasts a state logger: tub_log.py and tub controls for pump on/off, heat on/off, etc.: tub_control.py

 These are designed to be run periodically (e.g. from cron) to automatically turn the filter pump on and off at set times